 These facts, among others, have encouraged the North American cultivation of various regional varieties in order to provide more nutrients at lower cost.
 Commercial elderberry cultivation is becoming a vital part of sustainable agriculture in North America, and the number of acres dedicated to elderberry cultivation is growing.

 A growing number of North American food processors use Sambucus canadensis berries, primarily sourced from the Midwest.
 For example, River Hills Harvest elderberry juice products do not concentrate or dilute their juice with water.
 River Hills Harvest cool processes elderberry juice at 180°F, so the juice tastes better and retains more nutrient vitality.
-River Hills Harvest products are always pesticide free and use fruit acid or Vitamin C as the only specifically added ingredient.
+River Hills Harvest products are always sustainably grown and use fruit acid or Vitamin C as the only specifically added ingredient.
 Their products are sold through a growing network of local food cooperatives and grocery stores that focus on quality natural or organic, locally grown and processed foods and juices.

 Wild elderberry plants are often found along roadsides, forest edges and abandoned fields.
 Elderberry leaves, branches, stems, roots and seeds contain glycosides giving them a bitter taste that discourages pests.
 The body metabolizes these parts of the plant converting them into toxic cyanides; therefore, our methods of harvest and processing are careful to remove everything but the berries.